From Hollywood to the harbor

 When Tanner Grover started The Cinema Clubhouse, he expected friends, family, and community members to come to Harbor Theater for movie screenings.
 In an unexpected twist of fate, an actor from this month’s film joined in.

 John Michael Higgins and wife Margaret Welsh were guests of honor at the Nov.
 16 screening of "Best in Show," a 2000 comedy about a dog show and its colorful competitors.
-Higgins happened to be in the Boothbay area helping a friend and came to Pier 1 Pizza for a drink, where bartender Winter Page was working.
+Higgins happened to be in the Boothbay area on vacation in the Midcoast and came to Pier 1 Pizza, where bartender Winter Page was working.

 "I recognized him right away.
 I fangirled pretty hard.
 He had a very recognizable face to me,” Page said, adding she is familiar with many of his roles.
 "He's an actor that everybody knows, but you wouldn't necessarily bring his name up in your brain right away.”